 Scheduling Coordinators shall submit to the CAISO Actual Settlement Quality Meter Data or Scheduling Coordinator Estimated Settlement Quality Meter Data, as provided in Section 10.3.6.2(a), for Scheduling Coordinator Metered Entities they represent for each Settlement Period in an Operating Day according to the timelines established in Section 10.3.6.2 and the CAISO Payments Calendar and as provided in the applicable Business Practice Manual.
 Scheduling Coordinators must also submit Settlement Quality Meter Data (actual and Scheduling Coordinator estimated) on demand as provided in the applicable Business Practice Manual.

-10.3.6.1 No Meter Data Submission for Initial Settlement Statement T+3B

-Because Initial Settlement Statement T+3B is solely based on CAISO Estimated Settlement Quality Meter Data for metered Demand and Generation, Scheduling Coordinators cannot submit Actual Settlement Quality Meter Data or Scheduling Coordinator Estimated Settlement Quality Meter Data for the entities they represent for purposes of the Initial Settlement Statement T+3B calculation.

-10.3.6.2 Timing of SQMD Submission for Calculation of Recalculation Settlement Statement T+12B
+10.3.6.2 Timing of SQMD Submission for Calculation of Initial Settlement Statement T+9B

-Scheduling Coordinators must submit Actual Settlement Quality Meter Data or Scheduling Coordinator Estimated Settlement Quality Meter Data for the Scheduling Coordinator Metered Entities they represent to the CAISO no later than midnight on the eighth (8) Business Day after the Trading Day (T+8B) for the Recalculation Settlement Statement T+12B calculation.
+Scheduling Coordinators must submit Actual Settlement Quality Meter Data or Estimated Settlement Quality Meter Data for the Scheduling Coordinator Metered Entities they represent to the CAISO no later than 10:00 am on the seventh (7) Business Day after the Trading Day (T+7B) for the Initial Settlement Statement T+9B calculation.
 Scheduling Coordinators can submit Estimated Settlement Quality Meter Data for Demand Response Resources.

-(a) In the absence of Actual Settlement Quality Meter Data, Scheduling Coordinators may submit Scheduling Coordinator Estimated Settlement Quality Meter Data using interval metering when available, sound estimation practices, and other available information including, but not limited to, bids, schedules, forecasts, temperature data, operating logs, recorders, and historical data.
+(a) In the absence of Actual Settlement Quality Meter Data, Scheduling Coordinators may submit Scheduling Coordinator Estimated Settlement Quality Meter Data using interval metering when available, sound estimation practices, and other available information including, but not limited to bids, schedules, forecasts, temperature data, operating logs, recorders, and historical data.
 Scheduling Coordinator Estimated Settlement Quality Meter Data must be a good faith estimate that reasonably represents Demand and/or Generation quantities for each Settlement Period.

-(b) When Actual Settlement Quality Meter Data or Scheduling Coordinator Estimated Settlement Quality Meter Data is not received by the CAISO for a Scheduling Coordinator Metered Entity within eight (8) Business Days from the Trading Day (T+8B), the CAISO will estimate the entity’s Settlement Quality Meter Data for any outstanding metered Demand and/or Generation, including Demand Response Resources, for use in the Recalculation Settlement Statement T+12B calculation, as provided in Section 11.1.5.
+(b) When Actual Settlement Quality Meter Data or Scheduling Coordinator Estimated Settlement Quality Meter Data is not received by the CAISO for a Scheduling Coordinator Metered Entity withinseven (7) Business Days from the Trading Day (T+78B), the CAISO will estimate the entity’s Settlement Quality Meter Data for any outstanding metered Demand and/or Generation, including Demand Response Resources, for use in the Initial Settlement Statement T+9B calculation, as provided in Section 11.29.7.1.

-10.3.6.3 Timing of SQMD Submission for Recalculation Settlement Statement T+55B
+10.3.6.3 Timing of SQMD Submission for Recalculation Settlement Statement T+70B

-Scheduling Coordinators must submit Actual Settlement Quality Meter Data for the Scheduling Coordinator Metered Entities they represent to the CAISO no later than midnight on the forty-eighth (48) Business Day after the Trading Day (T+48B) for the Recalculation Settlement Statement T+55B calculation.
-A Scheduling Coordinator that timely submits Actual Settlement Quality Meter Data for the Recalculation Settlement Statement T+12B pursuant to Section 10.3.6.2 may submit revised Actual Settlement Quality Meter Data for the Recalculation Settlement Statement T+55B no later than the forty-eighth (48) Business Day after the Trading Day pursuant to this Section.
+Scheduling Coordinators must submit Actual Settlement Quality Meter Data for the Scheduling Coordinator Metered Entities they represent to the CAISO no later than midnight on the fifty-second (52) Business Day after the Trading Day (T+52B) for the Recalculation Settlement Statement T+70B calculation.
+A Scheduling Coordinator that timely submits Actual Settlement Quality Meter Data for the Initial Settlement Statement T+9B pursuant to Section 10.3.6.2 may submit revised Actual Settlement Quality Meter Data for the Recalculation Settlement Statement T+70B no later than the fifty-second (52) Business Day after the Trading Day pursuant to this Section.

-(a) When Actual Settlement Quality Meter Data is not received by the CAISO for a Scheduling Coordinator Metered Entity by forty-eight (48) Business Days after the Trading Day (T+48B), the Scheduling Coordinator has failed to submit complete and accurate meter data as required by Section 37.5.2.1 and will be subject to monetary penalty pursuant to Section 37.5.2.2.
+(a) When Actual Settlement Quality Meter Data is not received by the CAISO for a Scheduling Coordinator Metered Entity by fifty-two (52) Business Days after the Trading Day (T+52B), the Scheduling Coordinator has failed to submit complete and accurate meter data as required by Section 37.5.2.1 and will be subject to monetary penalty pursuant to Section 37.5.2.2.